We are part of the Helvetia Baloise Group

 Validity and renewal of a driving licence

-A Luxembourg driving licence is valid for 10 years and cannot extend beyond the driver's 70th birthday.
-It must be renewed 2 months before its expiry date.
-After the age of 70, the licence is valid for five years, and beyond 80, it must be renewed every two years.
+A Luxembourg driving licence is valid for 10 years and may not be held by drivers over the age of 70.
+It must be renewed two months before its expiry date.

 Luxembourg's driving licence points system